-- Table Cape Lighthouse looks fantastic if you can position it in the background of your photos.
+- Table Cape Lighthouse looks fantastic positioned in the background of your photos.

-- If you can, get your camera down low for a different perspective and make the most of the ‘leading lines‘ created by the rows of colour.
+- If you can, try to get your camera down low for a different perspective and make the most of the ‘leading lines‘ created by the rows of colour.

 If the weather is perfect then anything goes, but if it has rained, or rain is forecast, then you’ll appreciate a pair of sturdy shoes with a closed toe.

 The soil at Table Cape is extremely rich, and all it takes is a little bit of water to turn it into sticky mud.
 Not everyone travels with a pair, but gumboots would be perfect.
-And don’t forget to pack a large plastic bag to store your muddy shoes afterwards 👍
+And don’t forget to pack a large plastic bag in the boot/trunk of your car to store your muddy shoes afterwards

 Getting to Table Cape Tulip Farm is very easy from Launceston, Devonport, Wynyard and Stanley.
-See our map below for the best routes.
+See my map below for the best routes.

 Allow the following driving times: